hyperledger/firefly/docs/reference/events.md

 common interface standards implemented by tokens - like ERC-20, ERC-721 and ERC-115.

-A particular token contract might have many additional features that are unique to that contract.
-Particularly around governance.
+A particular token contract might have many additional features that are unique to that contract, particularly around governance.
 For these you would use the Smart Contract features of FireFly to interact with the blockchain API and Events directly.